aaron18072002/notes/backend.md

 - Caching

 -- Caching là cơ chế mà cho phép chúng ta có thể chứa data ở khu vực chứa tạm thời ( temporary storage area ).
 Nên khi lần tới chúng ta cần sử dụng data đó, data đó được get nhanh hơn.

+- What is REST ?

+-- REST stands for Representational State Transfer.
+This is a software architectural for providing standards between computer systems on the web, making it easier to communicate with each other.

+-- There are 4 basic HTTP verbs used to interact with resources in a REST system:

+--> GET: retrive a specifec resources ( by id ) or a collection of resources.

+--> POST: create a new resource.

+--> PUT: update a entire specific resource ( by id ).

+--> PATCH: update a partial specific resource ( by id ).

+--> DELETE: remove a specific resource by id.